Gottlieb Wilhelm Leitner: Return to Europe

-He returned to Europe in the late 1870s to pursue studies at Heidelberg University (Germany), and he also undertook work for the Austrian, Prussian, and British Governments.
+He returned to Europe in the late 1870s to pursue studies at Heidelberg University (Germany), and also undertook work for the Austrian, Prussian, and British governments.
 His ambition now was to found a centre for the study in Europe of Oriental languages, culture and history.
 On his return to England in 1881, he sought a suitable site for his proposed institution, and in 1883 came upon the vacant Royal Dramatic College in Woking, a building admirably suited for the purpose.

 For the benefit of Muslim students, Leitner commissioned the construction of a mosque.
-The Shah Jahan Mosque was built in 1889 as one of the first mosques in Western Europe and the first purpose-built one in Britain, and survives to this day.
+The Shah Jahan Mosque was built in 1889, one of the first mosques in Western Europe and the first purpose-built one in Britain, still in operation.
 It was built in Indo-Saracenic style, named after Sultan Shah Jahan, Begum of Bhopal (1868–1901).

-Shah Jahan Begum made sizable donations towards the building of the mosque and also contributed generously towards the founding of the "Muhammadan Anglo-Oriental College" at Aligarh, which developed into the Aligarh Muslim University.
+Shah Jahan Begum made sizable donations towards the building of the mosque and also contributed generously towards the founding of the Muhammadan Anglo-Oriental College at Aligarh, which developed into the Aligarh Muslim University.